MDUYN/trading-bot-example/README.md

 below the slow moving average, we sell.

 In order to implement this strategy we need to use the market data that we have retrieved from the exchange.
-We will use the OHLCV (candlestick) data to calculate the moving averagesand we will use ticker data to get the most recent price of bitcoin.
+We will use the OHLCV (candlestick) data to calculate the moving averages and we will use ticker data to get the most recent price of bitcoin.

 > This code uses tulipy to calculate the moving averages.
 Tulipy is a Python binding for the technical analysis library (tulipindicators)[https://tulipindicators.org/].